shadiakiki1986/docker-fscrawler/README.md

 #### Download

 Download the following files from this git repository.
-Cloning the whole repository it _not_ necessary.
+Cloning the whole repository is _not_ necessary.

 `docker-compose-deployment.yml`
 `build/elasticsearch/docker-healthcheck`